swrobel/spree_zero_stock_products/README.md

 Testing
 -------
+This extension is tested against the following rubies:

+* 1.9.3
+* 2.0.0
+* jruby-19mode (but not w/ mysql until bug is fixed)
+* ruby-head (Travis failures allowed)

+As well as the following databases:

+* sqlite
+* postgres
+* mysql

+### Running the tests locally

 Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.